Vaishnavi-Mhetre/github-slideshow/_posts/0000-01-02-Vaishnavi-Mhetre.md

 layout: slide
 title: "Welcome to our practice sessions"
 ---
-this is github practice slide.
+this is github practice for vaishnavi.
 Use the left arrow to go back!